tony--/sample-appmobi-privatestack/README.md

 - APP_SECRET: The unique application indentifier of your Appmobi PrivateStack application.
 - CONFIG_URL: The HTTP endpoint of your PrivateStack (ie. https://127.0.0.1/ )

+When the user creates a new app based on the sample in Intel XDK, The Appmobi plugin will be added using the default parameter values.
+The user needs to change default placeholder values with the above 3 parameters for initialization of Plugin.

+Note: The above parameters should be correct as provided from private stack App.
+Any inaccuracy in parameters may results in Plugin initialization failure.

 **References**
 ----------
  -  [Appmobi Official Website](https://www.appmobi.com/)